albert02lowis/book-purchase-streams/README.md

 ##### Basic design:

-When user makes a purchase, we will append Purchase object to a topic.
+When user makes a purchase, we will append Purchase object to a topic, this topic represents a purchase created event.
-An application built on Kafka streams will validate this purchase topic against the items topic by joining and using state store.
+An application built on Kafka streams will validate this purchase topic against the items topic by joining and using state store, the state store will keep track how many items have been booked by previous purchases.

-If the purchase is successful, we will append the result to another topic.
+The purchase result (success/fail) will be appended another topic, this represents purchase finished event.

 ### How to setup and run